Ex-Audi designer becomes first foreign president of Kia Motors

 Before joining Kia, Schreyer thought Kia’s designs were “neutral.”

 “I thought I wanted to give Kia a character and a family feel...
-If you come to a country and you see a Kia, you should recognize it immediately, like you recognize a BMW or Mercedes immediately,” he said in an interview with Reuters in March.
+If you come to a country and you see a Kia, you should recognise it immediately, like you recognise a BMW or Mercedes immediately,” he said in an interview with Reuters in March.

 Schreyer went on to create a “tiger-nose” grille for Kia, previously known for its nondescript but value-for-money image.